All guides

 Attorney fees for an EB-1A petition typically range from $6,000–$15,000, depending on the complexity of your case and the firm.
 Some attorneys offer flat-fee packages that include I-140 + I-485 together.
 Total all-in cost (USCIS fees + attorney): approximately $11,000–$20,000.

-Evidence tip: quality beats quantity.
-Five strong reference letters from recognized experts in your field carry more weight than fifteen generic ones.
-Each letter should address specific criteria and cite concrete examples of your impact.
-Letters from people outside your company or direct reporting chain are especially valuable.
+• Quality beats quantity for reference letters.
+Five strong letters from recognized experts carry more weight than fifteen generic ones.
+Each should address specific criteria and cite concrete examples of your impact.
+Letters from outside your company or direct reporting chain are especially valuable.

 Common Mistakes O-1 Holders Make

 • Assuming O-1 approval guarantees EB-1A approval.
-While the evidence overlaps significantly, EB-1A applies a "final merits determination" that evaluates whether you are truly in the top of your field — not just whether you meet 3 criteria.
-Strengthen your evidence, especially reference letters, before filing.
+The evidence overlaps heavily, but EB-1A applies a "final merits determination" that evaluates whether you are truly in the top of your field, not just whether you meet 3 criteria.
+Strengthen your evidence (especially reference letters) before filing.

 • Waiting too long to file.
-There is no strategic benefit to delaying your green card filing once you have a strong case.
-O-1 status is employer-tied and requires renewals — the sooner you file I-140, the sooner you lock in a priority date and start the clock on I-485 portability.
+There is no benefit to delaying once you have a strong case.
+O-1 status is employer-tied and requires renewals.
+The sooner you file I-140, the sooner you lock in a priority date and start the clock on I-485 portability.

 • Not filing EB-2 NIW as a backup.
 The marginal cost of a concurrent NIW filing ($3,500–$11,000) is worth the insurance.
 If EB-1A is denied, you lose months restarting.
 A concurrent NIW filing keeps a backup path active.

 • Using a generalist attorney.
 EB-1A cases live and die on evidence presentation.
 Find an attorney who has filed at least 50 EB-1A cases, ideally in the tech industry.
 Ask for their approval rate and typical RFE rate.
-A specialist charges more ($10K–$15K) but the approval rate difference is significant.
+Specialists charge more ($10,000–$15,000), but approval rates are notably higher.

 • Letting the O-1 expire before I-485 is pending.
 While you can use your EAD (from I-485) to work, letting your O-1 lapse before getting EAD creates a gap where you cannot legally work.
 Time your filings so that either O-1 or EAD covers you continuously.